Jul 28, 2019 | A toxic relationship

-Sometimes, only a real thunderstorm can make you realise that you have been in one and only toxic relationship for all your life - a relationship with your work.
+Sometimes, only a real thunderstorm can make you realize that you have been in one and only toxic relationship for all your life – a relationship with your work.

 Polish schools do not really teach kids how to properly rest and chill out.
 Starting at six years old, you always come home with homework.
 After 6 – 8 hours spent at school, you arrive back around 2 – 4 pm and you still need to fulfill your duty and do the homework for every single class.
 Sometimes it takes up to 9 or 10 pm in order to finish everything.
 There are 8 – 14 different subjects at school (starting from Polish literature, through maths, biology, history, English, etc. to physical exercise).
 It is a norm to have a progress test every few weeks in each of these multiple subjects.
 That means that effectively, you have to pass 1 – 3 progress tests every week.
 Since there is no time allocated for studying for the tests in your weekly schedule, you need to find time for this during the weekend.